 If you’re on the search for a good weekend brunch spot, try the red velvet waffles and blood orange mimosas at Tavern in Midtown or head to East Nashville where Marche Artisan Foods and Margot reign as the ever-popular weekend brunch spots.
 Other brunch favorites include the 1808 Grille at the trendy Hutton Hotel, or check out where the singers and songwriters have been hanging out for over 30 years at The Row.

 If you’re still in need of a caffeine jolt, there are a plethora of latte sipping options at the dozens of local coffee shops around town.
-Places like Bongo Java, Nashville’s oldest coffee company, Frothy Monkey, a 12South and soon-to-be downtown favorite, Garage Coffee, nestled in the historic Marathon Motors building offering a full menu of coffee and espresso drinks, and Barista Parlor, located in a former car repair shop, are some of the best places to fill your caffeine needs and get a sense of the local scene.
+Places like Bongo Java, Nashville’s oldest coffee company, Frothy Monkey, a 12South and soon-to-be downtown favorite, and Barista Parlor, located in a former car repair shop, are some of the best places to fill your caffeine needs and get a sense of the local scene.

 To cool off from the hot chicken you may need a trip to one of Nashville’s sweet treat spots.
 Recently ranked No. 3 on Travel + Leisure’s “America’s Best Cities for Ice Cream”, Nashville has the famous Mike's Ice Cream on Lower Broadway.
 During the summer, lines are a familiar sight as visitors wait to get that perfect scoop of handmade ice cream.
-Nashville also boasts Pied Piper and Jeni’s Ice Cream which has unique flavors like Brambleberry Crisp, Lavender, and Pistachio & Honey.
-Most recently, Jeni's has added a unique Nashville flavor to their menu: Loveless Biscuits + Peach Jam!
+Nashville also boasts Pied Piper and Jeni’s Ice Cream which has unique flavors like Seven-Layer Bar, Milkiest Chocolate in the World, and Dark Milk Chocolate.
 Another must-visit is Las Paletas, an authentic Mexican Popsicle shop that makes mouth-watering fruit and creamy Popsicles from old family recipes.
 Don’t be afraid to try unusual flavors like avocado, hot chocolate, or cantaloupe!
 Bang Candy Company in Marathon Village uses high quality ingredients and imagination to create gourmet marshmallows half dipped in Belgian chocolate and rolled in your favorite topping, while The Cupcake Collection in Germantown will sprinkle your day with joy with their homemade cupcake creations.

 As they say Nashville is a drinking town with a music problem, start your night off with an artisan cocktail or hand-crafted brew at several spots throughout the city.
 Try an artisan cocktail at East Nashville’s Holland House, where their creative drink catalog is served up by expert bartenders, or at Midtown’s The Patterson House which offers a vibe and drink menu that suggests a throwback to the pre-Prohibition era.
-For fine wine, visit locally owned Rumours Wine Bar that has been transformed into a chic nightspot with reclaimed wood tables and vintage items like crystal chandeliers and glass doorknobs.
 Carve out an evening for a trip to Kix Brooks’ Arrington Vineyards and sample award-winning wines, listen to live jazz music and take in the spectacular vineyard views.